sr320/course-btea/README.md

 ---

-We will be using local (desktop) software including bash, blast, tophat, bedtools, IGV, tophat and jupyter (IPython) notebooks.
+We will be using local (desktop) software including bash, blast, tophat, bedtools, IGV, and jupyter (IPython) notebooks.
 Additionally, participants will learn how to use open, web-based platforms including iPlant Collaborative, SQLShare, and Galaxy.

 ---